Skver (Hasidic dynasty): Dovidl

 Itzikl's son by his third wife Chana Sima, Dovidl, succeeded his father as Skverer Rebbe.

 In 1919, Dovidl left Skvira for Kiev due to the Bolshevik revolution.
 He stayed in Kiev until his death (on 15 Kislev 5680) later that year.
 He left no published works.

 Skver in the U.S.: The New Square Faction

 Reb Yakov Yosef

-Dovidl's son, Rebbe Yakov Yosef (1899-1968) married Trana, the daughter of Rabbi Pinye of Ustilla and granddaughter of Yissachar Dov Rokeach of Belz, in 1925.
+Dovidl's son, Rebbe Yakov Yosef (1899-1968) married Trana, the daughter of Rabbi Pinye of Ustilla and granddaughter of Yissachar Dov Rokeach of the Belz dynasty, in 1925.
 As a young man, he lived in Belz, and later adopted some of the Belzer customs.
 A few years later, he set up court in Kalarash, Romania (now Călăraşi, Moldova), and later in Iaşi.
-After World War II, he lived in Bucharest.
+After World War II he lived in Bucharest.

 In 1948, after surviving the war in Romania, Yakov Yosef came to the United States.

 After spending a few years in Williamsburg, Brooklyn, he established a community in what was then rural Rockland County, New York, and named it New Square, where he moved with a few followers in 1956.